wazuh/wazuh-documentation/source/proof-of-concept-guide/block-malicious-actor-ip-reputation.rst

       $ curl http://<WEBSERVER_IP>

-The attacker endpoint will be able to connect to the victim web servers the first time.
-After the first connection, the Wazuh active response temporarily blocks any successive connection to the web servers for 60 seconds.
+The attacker endpoint connects to the victim web servers the first time.
+After the first connection, the Wazuh active response module temporarily blocks any successive connection to the web servers for 60 seconds.

 Visualize the alerts
 --------------------

 You can visualize the alert data in the Wazuh dashboard.
-To do this, go to the Security events module and add the filters in the search bar to query the alerts.
+To do this, go to the **Security events** module and add the filters in the search bar to query the alerts.

 -  Ubuntu - ``rule.id:(651 OR 100100)``